Diva (Annie Lennox album): Release and promotion

 Lennox released the lead single from Diva, "Why" on 16 March 1992.
 Upon release, "Why" was the most played track across European radio networks.
 The choice to release "Why" as the lead single and launch of Lennox's solo career was described as a "bold move" by some due to its heart wrenching nature.
 Lennox described "Why" as "a deep dialogue with myself in a funny way.
 A song about communication, or lack of communication.”
 Diva was released on 6 April 1992, one month after the release of "Why" as the first single.
 Upon release, album entered the UK Albums Chart at number one and has since sold over 1.2 million copies in the UK alone, being certified quadruple platinum.
 In the United States, it reached number 23 on the Billboard 200 and has been certified double platinum.

 "Precious" was released as the albums second single on 25 May 1992.
 Described as "by far the hardest-hitting track on the album in terms of the attack of its instrumentation" by Classic Pop magazine, "Precious" is composed around a low-slung bass groove.
 "Walking on Broken Glass" was released as the third single from the album, and has been described by music commentators as "catchy and immediately familiar", further adding that "Walking on Broken Glass" is "the type of track that every self-respecting pop star would give anything to have in their arsenal".
-"Cold" following as the fourth single on 19 October 1992, with "Little Bird" completing the release of singles as the albums fifth and final single release on 1 February 1993.
-The release of "Little Bird" was released as a double A-side with "Love Song for a Vampire" which Lennox has recorded for Bram Stoker's Dracula (1992).
-"Love Song for a Vampire" did not feature on Diva, but was released on Bram Stoker's Dracula: Original Motion Picture Soundtrack.
-In their review of the soundtrack for Bram Stoker's Dracula, Billboard wrote, "The highlight and probable single is the only vocal entry on the album, Annie Lennox's haunting, romantic 'Love Song for a Vampire'."
+"Cold" followed as the fourth single on 19 October 1992, with "Little Bird" serving as the fifth and final single on 1 February 1993.
+"Little Bird" was issued as a double A-side with "Love Song for a Vampire", which Lennox recorded for Bram Stoker's Dracula (1992).
+Although not included on Diva, the latter appeared on the film's official soundtrack.
+In their review of the soundtrack, Billboard wrote, "The highlight and probable single is the only vocal entry on the album, Annie Lennox's haunting, romantic 'Love Song for a Vampire'."